dimarchi/react-basic-form/README.md

 Simple React basic HTML form.
-Temperature for the desired location (the latest 24 hours, from OpenWeatherMap).
+Temperature forecast for the desired location (the next 24 hours, from OpenWeatherMap).
 Crude chart mapping the said data.